 Some schemes do amazing things.
-But what members need is consistency across schemes.
-This statement is a common denominator.
-So it’s more useful than flashy comms that work only in isolation.
+But members need consistency across schemes.
+A common denominator is more useful than flashy comms that work only in isolation.

 So, here it is – followed by some of the nuts and bolts of how we did it.

 Simple verbs can make a big impact.
 For example, it’s ‘what you’ve saved’, not ‘what you have contributed’.
 ‘Contributing’ money doesn’t necessarily mean you’ve got it.
 You might be contributing to some noble cause, whereas ‘saved’ resonates really well.
 When we tested it with pension scheme members, they got it straight away.

 By changing the emphasis from what’s happened in the last year, to what you’ve put in and what you’ve got in total